karolbystrek/krakow-tram-lines-simulator/README.md

 python -m src.visualizer
 ```

-This will generate a file named `krakow_stops_map.html` in the root directory and automatically open it in your default web browser.
+This will generate a file named `krakow_tram_network_map.html` in the root directory.
+Open this file in your web
+browser to view the map.
+The map includes:

+* **Tram Routes**: Colored polylines showing the paths of all tram lines
+* **Tram Stops**: Interactive markers for each stop with detailed information
+* **Layer Control**: Toggle visibility of routes and stops independently
+* **Interactive Features**: Zoom, pan, fullscreen, and location controls